-In December 2016 alone, one third of house sales collapsed.
-Buyers struggling with their finances, sellers unable to find new homes or chain members getting cold feet were just a few of the reasons why.
+In 2019, around one-in-four house sales collapsed.
+Buyers that were struggling with their finances, sellers that were unable to find new houses, or chain members getting cold feet were just a few of the reasons why.
 Though being in these situations can seem like the end of the world, there are various options available to you should they occur.
-This post will go through them.

 Option 1: Contact your estate agent straight away

 If the seller pulls out, it may be because they were offered a higher price from another buyer, they have issues with their chain, or simply because they’ve decided not to sell.
 On your word, your estate agent could discover the new asking price, make a higher offer or when it’s too much, withdraw the offer.

 If the buyer pulls out before contracts are exchanged it is perfectly legal.
 If this occurs afterwards, you could take the buyer to court, allowing you to gain compensation that could go toward a new house.
 Your estate agent could also discover the reasons why the buyer pulled out, and help you come up with suitable solutions (e.g. in cases where reasons involve home improvements).